 Under no circumstances should a tomato be left to rot, or to some kind of ruin, or head straight to the compost pile either.
 That’s just Southern sacrilege.
 So we’ve gotten pretty good at finding creative ways to use them up!

 On the rare occasion I step out of my traditional tomato sandwich box, and opt for a Spinach & Tomato Tuna Salad Sandwich instead.
-Or If I’m not feelin’ any bread, or we’re out of bread as is often the case with all theses hungry boys, we love stuffing them- either in hot Tuna Melt version or a chilled Cheddar Bacon Ranch tomato.
+Or If I’m not feelin’ any bread, or we’re out of bread as is often the case with all theses hungry boys, we love stuffing them- either in a hot Tuna Melt version or a chilled Chicken Bacon Ranch stuffed tomato.

 They also make a great snack when added to this Tomato Cucumber Feta Salad, which is also a great way to incorporate the multitude of cucumbers we also end up growing each Summer.